Like it? Share it!

 The initiative was largely born out of what the ACSM saw as a deficiency of the medical profession.
 More and more drugs are being prescribed for the treatment of diseases that might be safely and effectively managed by an increase in physical activity.
 To offer a two-pronged treatment plan–with medication working in conjunction with an exercise prescription–can be more effective than just medication.
 Their vision is for healthcare practitioners on the front-lines of care to be able to responsibly prescribe an exercise specialist or fitness professional who can guide their patient through the details of a fitness plan suited to their individual needs.

 As they argue, medical adherence is very low, with over two thirds of medications not being taken as prescribed.
 They argue that by solely prescribing medications, the responsibility for patient health is transferred to the doctor, which results in lower exercise rates for patients.
-As Robert Sallis, the chair of the EIM Advisory Board, asks, “If we are able to convince patients to take insulin shots, Coumadin, chemotherapy, etc – why not exercise?”
+As Robert Sallis, the chair of the EIM Advisory Board, asks, “If we are able to convince patients to take insulin shots, Coumadin, chemotherapy, etc. – why not exercise?”

 A Global Team for Exercise